-Parenteral nutrition is non-covered for the recipient with a functioning gastrointestinal tract whose need for parenteral nutrition is only due to:
+Parenteral nutrition is not covered for the beneficiary with a functioning gastrointestinal tract whose need for parenteral nutrition is only due to:

-- A swallowing disorder; - A temporary defect in gastric emptying such as a metabolic or electrolyte disorder; - A psychological disorder impairing food intake such as depression; - A metabolic disorder inducing anorexia such as cancer; - A physical disorder impairing food intake such as the dyspnea of pulmonary or cardiac disease; - A side effect of a medication; or - Renal failure and/or dialysis.
+- 1. A swallowing disorder; - 2.
+A temporary defect in gastric emptying such as a metabolic or electrolyte disorder; - 3.
+A psychological disorder impairing food intake such as depression; - 4.
+A metabolic disorder inducing anorexia such as cancer; - 5.
+A physical disorder impairing food intake such as the dyspnea of severe pulmonary or cardiac disease; - 6.
+A side effect of a medication; or - 7.
+Renal failure and/or dialysis.